pawpflawf/wolf-command/README.md

 ### Bulk Color Collars ###
 - When no *optional specifier* is provided, default is all personally tamed wolves
 - If a number is provided, command will attempt to color *number* **more** wolf collars

+### Give Away Your Wolves ###
+- You can give up your wolves to other players currently on the server
+- Can be used for trade or stategic PvP purposes... the choice is yours

 -----